protecode-sc/helm-chart/README.md

 Possible values for `postgresqlSslMode` are specified in https://www.postgresql.org/docs/15/libpq-ssl.html.

-#### External Rabbitmq
+#### External RabbitMQ

 BDBA supports external RabbitMQ with mutual TLS encryption.
 It also works with RabbitMQ-as-a-service offerings such as Amazon MQ.

 *IMPORTANT!*: It is mandatory that RabbitMQ is configured with larger than default consumer timeout.
-Some BDBA tasks are longer than RabbitMQ defaults allow and recommended value for it is `86400000`.
+Some BDBA tasks are longer than RabbitMQ defaults allow and the recommended value for them is `86400000`.
 Without this value, BDBA containers will experience unscheduled restarts and in some cases prematurely killed jobs.
-To set this value, add `consumer_timeout = 86400000` in `/etc/rabbitmq/rabbitmq.conf` if rabbitmq is running as systemd service.
-With other deployment models, consult the documentation how to do this.
+To set this value, add `consumer_timeout = 86400000` in `/etc/rabbitmq/rabbitmq.conf` if rabbitmq is running as a systemd service.
+With other deployment models, consult the documentation on how to do this.

 The configuration values are: